rbms-bsc/DCRMR/_pages/Edition/Designation-of-edition.md

 >Designation of edition: <CITE>51st-100th</CITE>
 >Note on edition statement: <CITE>The words "51st-100th" taken from title page verso</CITE>

 Supply appropriate words or abbreviations in square brackets, as needed.
 If the manifestation has a designation of edition, then transcribe such statements as a [Designation of named revision of an edition](/DCRMR/edition/Designation-of-named-revision-of-edition/) (see [3.24.31.1](/DCRMR/edition/Designation-of-named-revision-of-edition/#3.24.31.1)).
-Indicate the source of the statement, if other than the preferred source of information, in a [Note on edition statement](/DCRMR/edition/Note-on-edition-statement/) (see [3.26.31.1](/DCRMR/edition/Note-on-edition-statement/#3.26.31.1)).
+Always indicate the source of the statement, if other than the preferred source of information, in a [Note on edition statement](/DCRMR/edition/Note-on-edition-statement/) (see [3.26.31.1](/DCRMR/edition/Note-on-edition-statement/#3.26.31.1)).

-If identification of the substantially unchanged impression is based on a publisherʹs code or number line or on information found in a reference source, supply an appropriate statement in square brackets, as needed.
-Indicate the basis for the statement in a [Note on edition statement](/DCRMR/edition/Note-on-edition-statement/) (see [3.26.31.1](/DCRMR/edition/Note-on-edition-statement/#3.26.31.1)).
+If identification of the substantially unchanged impression is based on a publisherʹs code or number line or on information found in a bibliographic or reference source, supply an appropriate statement in square brackets, as needed.
+Always indicate the basis for the statement in a [Note on edition statement](/DCRMR/edition/Note-on-edition-statement/) (see [3.26.31.1](/DCRMR/edition/Note-on-edition-statement/#3.26.31.1)).

 >Example:
 >Designation of edition: <CITE>[1st printing]</CITE>